Atixx/hello-world/readme.txt

 This is the readme file.
-FreeCodeCamp makes me do this...
+FreeCodeCamp makes me do this.
+I have to put another line, so we have a difference, I'll remove something too.